 ITOCHU Europe Green Finance Framework

-As the regional headquarters of ITOCHU’s operation in Europe, ITOCHU Europe Plc (ITOCHU Europe) published its Green Finance Framework in March 2019 and raised its first green loan of EUR150Million from Mizuho Bank and ING Bank through ITOCHU Treasury Centre Europe Plc, ITOCHU’s group finance vehicle for Europe and the Middle East.
-This is the first green finance procured by any of the Japanese trading houses (so-called “Sogoshosha”).
+As the regional headquarters of ITOCHU’s operation in Europe, ITOCHU Europe Plc (ITOCHU Europe) published its Green Finance Framework in March 2019 (updated in July 2020) and raised its first green loan of EUR150Million from Mizuho Bank and ING Bank through ITOCHU Treasury Centre Europe Plc, ITOCHU’s group finance vehicle for Europe and the Middle East the same month.
+This was the first green finance procured by any of the Japanese trading houses (so-called “Sogo shosha”).
 ITOCHU Europe Green Finance Framework was supported by ING, which acted as a Green Structuring Advisor, and was independently reviewed by Sustainalytics.

 As a group, ITOCHU believes in the importance of fulfilling its social responsibilities.
-This is accomplished through the continuous enhancement of sustainable corporate values within its core business, in accordance with the ITOCHU Mission Statement "Committed to the Global Good".
-This is also in the spirit of Sampo Yoshi (good for the buyer, good for the seller, and good for society), the management philosophy of merchants in the province of Ohmi that has been embraced by the company since its founding in 1858.
+This is accomplished through the continuous enhancement of sustainable corporate values within its core business, in accordance with the group’s mission, “Sampo-Yoshi” (good for the buyer, good for the seller, and good for society), the management philosophy of merchants in the province of Ohmi that has been embraced by the company since its founding in 1858.

 The ITOCHU Europe Green Finance Framework highlights how the activities of ITOCHU Europe are supporting two of the SDGs, namely affordable and clean energy and responsible consumption and production.
 These consist of material sustainability issues identified by ITOCHU at group level.